Reviewable/Reviewable/docs/accountsettings.md

 ![line editor link in discussion](images/line_editor_link.png)

 Your editor must support a custom URL scheme for linking to files to use this feature.
-Reviewable assumes that `/directory/with/repos` is the absolute path to the directory where your git repos live, and also assume that each repo directory is named the same as its repo.
+Reviewable assumes that `/directory/with/repos` is the absolute path to the directory where your git repos live, and also that each repo directory is named the same as its repo.

 There are a few caveats for specific editors: